-Raquel was born in Madrid, Spain, is also of Costa Rican descent, as has lived most of her life in the U.S. As an interdisciplinary artist she holds an M.F.A. in Playwriting from Columbia University and a B.F.A. in Theatre from University of Florida/New World School of the Arts Conservatory.
-She develops work as a writer, director, actor, dramaturg, and is also a Butoh dance practitioner.
-Almazan is the Artistic Director of LA LUCHA ARTS, producing several of her original works including the LATIN IS AMERICA play cycle and lecture-performance, a collection of bi-lingual works in dedication to each Latin American country.
-Select play credits include: La Paloma Prisoner (New York Theatre Workshop—Next Door Series, April 2020; Arthur J. Harris Social Justice Prize/Workshop: Signature Theatre; readings: La MaMa ETC, INTAR, Labyrinth, and The Lark), CAFÉ (Kennedy Center's Latinidad Award, Columbia Stages workshop directed by Elena Araoz), La Negra (Workshop: Bric Arts, directed by Mei Ann Teo; readings: Lincoln Center w/ Classical Theatre of Harlem, Teatro Iati), When I Came Home (Pregones, PRTT), La Migra Taco Truck and Dar a Luz (off-Broadway NYC Theatre Row, Aspen Stage, New Theatre—FL), Does that Feel Good to you My Lark?: A Doll's House Adaptation (Bushwick Starr reading, New Georges—Audrey residency, directed by Miranda Haymon), Cross//Roads: Re-framing the Immigrant Narrative (commissioned reading: La Micro Theatre).
-She has been awarded a Professional Development residency with the Eugene O'Neill Center Playwrights Conferece and Core Apprentice residency and Affiliated Writer with the Playwrights' Center.
+Raquel was born in Madrid, Spain, is also of Costa Rican descent, and has lived most of her life in the U.S. As an interdisciplinary artist she holds an MFA in Playwriting from Columbia University and a BFA in Theatre from University of Florida/New World School of the Arts Conservatory.
+She develops work as a writer, director, actor, dramaturg, and is also a Butoh dancce practitioner.
+Almazan is the Artistic Director of La Lucha Arts, producing several of her original works, including the Latin Is America play cycle and lecture-performance, a collection of bi-lingual works in dedication to each Latin American country.
+Select play credits include: La Paloma Prisoner (Arthur J. Harris Social Justice Prize/Arch and Bruce Brown LGBTQ Prize; workshop: Signature Theater; readings: La Mama ETC, INTAR, Labyrinth, and The Lark), CAFÉ (Kennedy Center's Latinidad Award, workshop: Columbia Stages, directed by Elena Araoz), La Negra (workshop: BRIC Arts, directed by Mei Ann Teo; readings: Lincoln Center w/ Classical Theatre of Harlem, Teatro Iati), When I Came Home (Pregones - PRTT), La Migra Taco Truck and Dar a Luz (off-Broadway NYC: Theatre Row, Aspen Stage, New Theater-FL), Does That Feel Good to You My Lark?: A Doll's House Adaptation (reading: Bushwick Starr, New Georges Audrey residency, directed by Miranda Haymon), Cross/Roads: Re-framing the Immigrant Narrative (commissioned workshop: La Micro Theatre).
+Artistic Advisor of R. Piniella's bi-lingual Hamlet workshop (The Public Theater).
+She has been awarded a Professional Development residency with the Eugene O'Neill Center Playwrights Conferece and Core Apprentice residency, Affiliated Writer with the Playwrights' Center.

-Select additional plays include: The Hopefulness/Esperanza (recipient of the Kate Neal Kinley Playwriting Fellowshop; workshops: Rising Circle Theatre Collective INKtank Lab, at Theatre Row off-Broadway, Teatro Iati), El Odio De un Pais (commissioned workshop: Pangeaa World Theatre/New Theatre), Glossy Page Pimps (directed by Michael Garces, commissioned by Miami Light Project workshop reading), Ur-Faust (performer/dramaturg for multi-media adaptation, New World Stages, FL, and tour to Hyterio Theatre in Athens, Greece).
-Solos hows include: Porning the Planet: The De-Sensitization of a Nation (dramaturgy by Penny Arcade, Dixon Place, and Pangea World Theatre; National Performance Network Tour), She Wolves: Women in Sex, Death, and Rebirth (P.S.
+Select additional plays include: The Hopefulness/La Esperanza (recipient of the Kat Neal Kinley Playwriting Fellowship; workshops: Rising Circle Theatre Collective INKtank Lab, Theatre Row off-Broadway, Teatro Iati), El Odio De un Pais (commissioned workshop: Pangea World Theatre/New Theatre), Glossy Page Pimps (commissioned workshop: Miami Light Project, directed by Michael Garces), Ur-Faust (performer/dramaturg for multi-media adaptation, New World Stages, FL, and tour to Hyterio Theatre in Athens, Greece).
+Solo shows include: Porning the Planet: The De Sensitization of a Nation (dramaturgy by Penny Arcade, Dixon Place and Pangea World Theatre, National Performance Network Tour, funded by NPN residency program), She Wolves: Women in Sex, Death and Rebirth (P.S.
 122, NYC Fringe Festival).

-Some noted roles include: Alicia Watkins on Limitless opposite Mary Elizabeth Mastrantonio, Rosa Heredia on The Blacklist opposite James Spader, Maricela on Law & Order: SVU, Rita Campos on White Collar, a Cuban exile opposite Cristina Ricci on PAN AM, additional roles on Blue Bloods, Michael J. Fox Show, Lady MacBeth in MacBeth, and Mrs. Papov in Chekov's The Bear.
-At El Museo del Barrio, she played the lead in Escaping Juarez, Deviant Borders as the male Chamuco (New World Theatre Mass).
-Reading of leading role in The Motherf**ker with the Hat directed by Stephen Adly Guirgis.
-Collaborating with Bill T. Jones on Marc Banuthi Joseph's libretto workshop for MOVE; playing the role of Glenda with Opera Philadelphia.
-She has performed in over 100 venues, including The Kennedy Center, Lincoln Center, The Actors Studio, La MaMa, City Center, Repertorio Espanol, and films that screened at Cannes, HBO NYLIFF and several international film festivals.
+Some noted roles include Alicia Watkins on Limitless opposite Mary Elizabeth Mastrantonio, Rosa Heredia on The Blackloist opposite James Spader, Maricela on Law & Order: SVU and Rita Campos on White Collar, a Cuban exile opposite Cristina Ricci on PAN AM, additional roles on Bue Bloods, Michael J. Fox Show, Lady MacBeth in MacBeth, and Mrs. Papov in Chekov's The Bear.
+At El Museo del Barrio, she played the lead in Escaping Juarez, Deviant Borders as the male Chamuco (New World Theatre Mass.)
+Leading role in reading of The Motherf**ker with the Hat directed by Stephen Adly Guirgis.
+Collaborating with Bill T. Jones on Marc Bamuthi Joseph's libretto workshop for MOVE; playing the role of Glenda with Opera Philadelphia.
+She has performed in over 100 venues, including the Kennedy Center, Lincoln Center, The Actors Studio, La Mama, City Center, Repertorio Español, and films that screened at Canne, HBO, NYLIFF, and several international film festivals.